NordicEC/EC4py/README.md

 The intention
 ---------------
 This is a package to be used to treat electrochemical data in order to extract key values such as ECSA and Tafel slopes.
-Specifically, its aim is to make the data analysis as quick, transparemt and easy as possible.
+Specifically, its aim is to make the data analysis as quick, transparent and easy as possible.

 #  EC4py Docs
 The documentation can be found here: